 “What kind of special detergent will I have to buy”

 Washing cloth diapers is really just as simple as washing any other laundry in your house.
 I promise.
-Especially when you only use one detergent!
+Especially when you only use one cloth diaper detergent!

 Washing Cloth Diapers – My Routine

-While Tide comes in many different forms, I’ve found that liquid is the best cloth diaper detergent for us now.
+When I first started using Tide to wash cloth diapers, I used it in the powder form.
+I’ve found that liquid is the best cloth diaper detergent for us now.
 It seems to dissolve easier in our front loader and handle cleaning the best in all types of laundry for my family.
+I think it really depends on your washing machine.